ORWO Wolfen NC 500 Film Review

 ORWO does not have the datasheet for Wolfen NC 500; thus, there are no scientific measurements (RMS or PGI) for this film’s grain size.
 But to my eye, it looks to be the grainiest (new) colour film I’ve tried so far.

 The grain is very sharp — as opposed to cloudy — which is why you can still get a decent amount of detail/crispness from this film.
 Still, it’s no Portra.
+The graininess tends to subside in the highlights, whereas the mids tend to look very crunchy.

-Many have suggested that this film should be metered at a lower speed than the box ISO; I tried that but unfortunately, I lost my experimental shots during a developing mishap.
+Many have suggested that this film should be metered at a lower speed than the box (i.e., over-exposed); I tried that but unfortunately, I lost my experimental shots during a developing mishap.
 There’s one more roll in the fridge which I intend to try again at various exposures — once that’s done, I will update this article.

 For now, I only got a hint of what this film would look like when slightly over-exposed: